arj03/setsum-cs/SetSum/Sync/README.md

 - **Invertible**: `sum(A) - sum(B) = sum(A \ B)` when B ⊆ A
 - **Order-independent**: inserting items in any order gives the same sum

-This allows the server to compute what a client is missing by subtraction alone, without scanning the entire dataset — as long as the diff is small enough to "peel" apart.
+This allows the server to compute what a client is missing by subtraction alone — and at trie leaves, to identify the single missing item with one linear scan rather than a key exchange.

 ---